 reread the configuration.
 The example below shows that the management

-/etc/tacplus_servers or in
+/etc/tacplus_servers file or in the

 sudo commands run by TACACS+ users generate accounting records